 Once, a client told Chad that although he wanted to provide for his family, he did not want his wealth to “grow rotten.”
 Consistent with this common concern of affluent families, Chad helps them create and implement trusts and other legal structures to enhance the lives of family members and their communities while also seeking to minimize the destructive aspects often associated with inherited wealth.

 Building on the lessons from his early mentors and the skills gained through experience and continuous study, Chad is now often asked to serve as a trustee for family trusts and foundations.
-He finds this role to be one of the most fulfilling and challenging aspect of his legal practice.
+He finds this role to be one of the most fulfilling and challenging aspects of his legal practice.
 In this role he works to provide an exceptional trust experience with highly personalized attention to families and beneficiaries.

 Lastly, working with families to develop and implement their philanthropic goals has led Chad to use this expertise to assist several large private foundations and public charities navigate through the complexities of the laws regulating tax-exempt organizations and planned giving.